TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Signal Chat Discussing Resuming U.S. Strikes on Houthis.md

 	- `National security advisor Michael Waltz assumed "full responsibility" for a leaked Signal group chat of senior Trump officials that discussed plans for a forthcoming strike on the Houthis in Yemen.`

 	  `"I take full responsibility.
 I built the group," Waltz said on "The Ingraham Angle" Tuesday.
 "It's embarrassing.
 We're going to get to the bottom of it."` - [NSA Mike Waltz takes responsibility for Signal chat leak, Fox News, 2025](https://www.foxnews.com/media/national-security-advisor-mike-waltz-takes-responsibility-embarrassing-signal-chat-leak?intcmp=tw_fnc)
-- On 26 March 2025, Goldberg released the full texts of the group chat, in which shows the proposed and then executed attack plan
+- On 26 March 2025, Goldberg released the full texts of the group chat, in which shows the proposed and then executed attack plan which is proof of a possible violation of the Espionage Act.
 	- `The statements by Hegseth, Gabbard, Ratcliffe, and Trump—combined with the assertions made by numerous administration officials that we are lying about the content of the Signal texts—have led us to believe that people should see the texts in order to reach their own conclusions.
 There is a clear public interest in disclosing the sort of information that Trump advisers included in nonsecure communications channels, especially because senior administration figures are attempting to downplay the significance of the messages that were shared.`

 	  `Experts have repeatedly told us that use of a Signal chat for such sensitive discussions poses a threat to national security.
 As a case in point, Goldberg received information on the attacks two hours before the scheduled start of the bombing of Houthi positions.
 If this information—particularly the exact times American aircraft were taking off for Yemen—had fallen into the wrong hands in that crucial two-hour period, American pilots and other American personnel could have been exposed to even greater danger than they ordinarily would face.
 The Trump administration is arguing that the military information contained in these texts was not classified—as it typically would be—although the president has not explained how he reached this conclusion.`